andrewdr14/claims_fraud_detection/README.md

 # Claims Fraud Detection Learning Tool

-This project is designed as an educational resource for understanding and experimenting with machine learning techniques for insurance claims fraud detection.
-The codebase is modular, with ample opportunities for learning, extension, and hands-on exploration.
+This project is an educational resource for understanding and experimenting with machine learning techniques for insurance claims fraud detection.
+The codebase is modular, with example opportunities for learning, extension, and hands-on exploration.

 ---